RagingGam0r/Python-Chat/README.md

 ### __Usage__

 #### To send a message just input it in the input box and press "Submit", do this in server UI and send a message as the server

+#### Sometimes it errors apon opening it saying "app is not definied" just re-open the script